msveshnikov/nexus-autocode/README.md

 # TODO

--  fix no userId param in scheduler
+-  fix no userId param in scheduler call to findPendingTasks() - you should process pending tasks from all users